 Is It Possible for a Boy to Sound Like a Girl?

-A boy can develop a female voice if he chooses to practice humming to find a higher placement for his vocal notes.
+A boy can have a female voice if he chooses to practice humming to find a higher placement for his vocal notes.
+Many people find success by following detailed tutorials on YouTube or taking personalized vocal coaching that explains how to adjust resonance safely.
 If physical training feels too difficult, using a voice changer offers an immediate way to modify his output.

 What’s the Rarest Voice Type?